wikimedia/mediawiki-vendor/data-values/geo/README.md

 ### 4.3.0 (2021-04-21)

-* Raised minimum PHP version from 7.1 to 7.3
+* Raised the minimum PHP version from 7.1 to 7.3

 ### 4.2.3 (2021-04-23)